a-burlakov/melinas-fingers/README.md

 </p>

 <h3 align="center">Melina's Fingers</h3>
 <p align="center">Hotkey tool to improve your Elden Ring experience.
-Melina's Fingers aims to bring you joy by freeing you from the UI limitations that we had endure since Demon’s Souls (2009)..</p>
+Melina's Fingers aims to bring you joy by freeing you from UI limitations that we had to endure since Demon’s Souls (2009).</p>
 <p align="center"><a href="https://www.nexusmods.com/eldenring/mods/2494">Nexus page</a></p>

 <p align="center">